 When applying for a loan, you will be quoted an interest rate for that loan as well as an APR.
 The APR will always be a higher percentage rate.
 You must pay close attention to the APR, as it is the actual percentage rate you will be paying on the loan.

 The APR is a combination of the interest rate on your loan as well as the fees the lender charges you as part of lending you the money.
-There are several types of fees that can go into the APR.
+Several types of fees can go into the APR.
 Some of those fees include: